QwazyWabbitWOS/q2master/readme.txt

    This is usually /windows/system32 for services but you can put it in a general tools folder if you prefer.

-2. Using an Administrator command prompt in the folder containing the executable, type: "master -ip xxx.xxx.xxx.xxx" to set the IP address to bind, together with any other necessary settings.
+2. Start a command prompt as Administrator in the folder containing the executable, type: "master -ip xxx.xxx.xxx.xxx" to set the IP address to bind, together with any other necessary settings.
 This sets up the registry parameters in HKEY_LOCAL_MACHINE\SOFTWARE\Q2MasterServer for use by the Q2 Master service at startup.
+If you are running the master behind a NAT firewall with co-located game servers then use -wanip and -lanip switches to allow the master to translate the game server local addresses to the WAN side IP address.

 3. Type "master -install" to install the service.